top of page

 See right-hand column for upcoming class and class format information -->

-• Pathogenesis of Sciatica and related conditions
+• Understand the pathophysiology of sciatica and related conditions through a neurofascial lens

 continuing education certification

-ONLINE
+ONLINE OR IN-PERSON

 NOTE: All virtual classes have a 'live' option, or can be viewed on your own time.All attendees will receive pre-class content, live class recording, supplementary materials, and a follow-up quiz for CE credit.